-Frontiers for Young Minds is an open access scientific journal written for – and reviewed by – young people.
-We connect 8-15 year olds directly with scientists to provide critical feedback on articles about cutting-edge research.
-The end result is a journal of freely available scientific articles that are not only rigorous, but also shaped for younger audiences by the input of their own peers.
+Frontiers for Young Minds is a non-profit scientific journal for which young people serve not only as the target audience, but also as critical participants in the review of manuscripts written by expert researchers.
+We connect 8-15 year olds directly with leading scientists to provide feedback on articles about cutting-edge discoveries.
+The end result is a journal of freely available scientific articles that are written by leading scientists and shaped for younger audiences by the input of their own peers.

 We guarantee the protection of the identities of our young reviewers and only publish their first names.